-I find that the Landlord is entitled to an order of possession, pursuant to section 55 of the Act, effective two days after service on the Tenant.
+I find that the Landlords are entitled to an order of possession, pursuant to section 55 of the Act, effective two days after service on the Tenant.
 This order may be filed in the Supreme Court and enforced as an order of that Court.
 The Tenant is cautioned that costs of such enforcement are recoverable from the Tenant.

-As this tenancy is ending in accordance with the 10-Day Notice, I find that there is no need to address the Tenant's additional claim to dispute the One-Month Notice.
+As this tenancy is ending in accordance with the 10-Day Notice, I find that there is no need to address the Tenant's additional claims to suspend or set conditions on the Landlords' right to enter the rental unit, and for an order for the Landlord to comply with the Act.